tlverse/tmlcimx2021-workshop/index.Rmd

 * __Course website__: This is the main course website where we will be working during class, and where all course materials, schedule, etc. can be accessed.

+* __Targeted Learning Handbook__: These materials are based on a working draft of the book [*Targeted Learning in `R`: Causal Data Science with the `tlverse` Software Ecosystem*](https://tlverse.org/tlverse-handbook/), which includes in-depth discussion of these topics and much more, and will serve as a useful reference to accompany these workshop materials.

 <!--
 __NOTE: All listings are in Pacific Time.__